Turkish Language Association: Origins

 A Language Council (Turkish: Dil Heyeti) which was established in March 1926 following approval of a draft bill presented by Education Minister Mustafa Necati in the Turkish parliament.
 In 1928 it was tasked with the latinization of the Turkish alphabet.
-The Language Council would be put under the supervision of a Central Bureau, in which also Ahmet Cevat Emre, later the head of the Grammar and Syntax commission of the TDK would take a seat in.
-Upon request of Prime Minister Ismet Paşa (Inönü) the Language Council attempted to translate the French dictionary Petit Larousse into Turkish.
+The Language Council would be put under the supervision of a Central Bureau, in which also Ahmet Cevat Emre, later the head of the Grammar and Syntax commission of the TDK, would take a seat in.
+Upon request of Prime Minister İsmet Paşa (İnönü) the Language Council attempted to translate the French dictionary Petit Larousse into Turkish.
 The council then assigned certain words from the new Turkish dictionary to popular Turkish authors and professors of the Istanbul University, the only Turkish university at that time.
-The professors refused the use of the proposed neologisms which caused some protest by the Language Council to Ismet Paşa.
+The professors refused the use of the proposed neologisms which caused some protest by the Language Council to İsmet Paşa.
 The language council was dissolved in July 1931, after the Turkish parliament canceled their funds over the lack of results.
 Also years after having been tasked to translate the French Larousse, there was no Turkish translation of it.

 History

 Foundation

 The TDK was established on 12 July 1932, initially under the name Türk Dili Tetkik Cemiyeti (Society for Research on the Turkish Language) by the initiative of Atatürk, president of the Republic of Turkey, Samih Rıfat, Ruşen Eşref Ünaydın, Celâl Sahir Erozan and Yakup Kadri Karaosmanoğlu, all prominent names in the literature of the period and members of the Grand National Assembly of Turkey.
 Following the establishment of the TDK, Mustafa Kemal Atatürk called for the purification of the Turkish language, in order to remove the "yoke of the foreign tongues“.

-The first president of the association was Samih Rıfat, the first secretary general was Ruşen Eşref Ünaydın, the head specialist was Abdülkadir İnan and the head western languages specialist was Agop Dilaçar.
+The first president of the association was Samih Rıfat, the first secretary general was Ruşen Eşref Ünaydın, the head specialist was Abdülkadir İnan and the head Western languages specialist was Agop Dilaçar.

 The institution's name was changed to Turkish Language Research Institute in 1934, and it became the Turkish Language Institution in 1936.